aws/aws-emr-containers-best-practices/content/troubleshooting/docs/reverse-proxy-sparkui.md

 There are 3 Steps to set up in EKS:

-1.Create a SparkUI reverse proxy and an ALB first.
+1.Create a SparkUI reverse proxy and an ALB in a default namespace, which is a different namespace from your EMR on EKS virtual cluster environment.
+It can be configured to the EMR's namespace if neccessary.

-The sample yaml file is in the [Appendix](#deploymentyaml).
-Make sure the EMR on EKS namespace at line #25 is updated by your namespace:
+The [sample yaml file](#deploymentyaml) is in the Appendix section.
+Make sure the EMR on EKS's namespace at the line #25 in `deployment.yaml` is updated if needed:
 ```bash
 kubectl apply -f deployment.yaml
 ```